Couples Therapy for Relationships That Feel Stuck, Disconnected, or Uncertain

 I work with couples navigating:

-Ongoing conflict or disconnection
+Ongoing conflict, recurring patterns, or emotional disconnection

-Betrayal, trust, and repair
+Infidelity, betrayal, trust, and repair

 Cultural, identity, or family dynamics impacting the relationship

-Non-monogamy or evolving relationship structures
+Consensual non-monogamy, open relationships, or evolving relationship structures

-Ambivalence about whether to stay or separate
+Ambivalence about whether to stay together or separate

 Our Work Together May Focus On

-Repairing ruptures and rebuilding trust
+Repairing ruptures and rebuilding trust after betrayal or disconnection

 When to Reach Out

-Feeling emotionally distant or disconnected
+Feeling increasingly distant, lonely, or disconnected

 Special Offerings